LGBTQ culture in St. Louis: The Grove

-Between the 1990s and 2010s, the Grove, in Forest Park Southeast, became the "heir apparent" to the Central West End's LGBT club scene.
+Between the 1990s and 2010s, the Grove, in Forest Park Southeast, became the "heir apparent" to the Central West End's LGBTQ club scene.
 Although the Grove remains the most high-profile gayborhood in St. Louis, the rise of mainstream venues and other markers of gentrification have raised alarms among the LGBTQ community that the history of the Central West End may be repeating itself.
 In addition to gay bars, the Pride Center and Transgender Memorial Garden are located in the neighborhood.

 Tower Grove

-The neighborhoods around Tower Grove Park have long been a popular area for LGBT residents.
+The neighborhoods around Tower Grove Park have long been a popular area for LGBTQ residents.
 The organizing group of the 1980 pride activities was the Magnolia Committee, named after Magnolia Street on the north side of the park.
-In addition to the annual Tower Grove Pride festivities, many LGBT businesses line the street on South Grand.
+In addition to the annual Tower Grove Pride festivities, many LGBTQ businesses line the street on South Grand.

 Soulard

 Until 2014, the longest operating gay bar in St. Louis, Clementines, was located in Soulard.
-Clementines was one of several gay bars to be established in Soulard in the 1970s and 1980s when many buildings in the neighborhood were abandoned and property values were low.
-Many bars in the area are gay friendly and host drag shows.
+Clementines was one of several gay bars to be established in Soulard in the 1970s and 1980s, when many buildings in the neighborhood were abandoned and property values were low.
+Many bars in the area are gay-friendly and host drag shows.
 The St. Louis Metropolitan Community Church is also in Soulard.

 Carondelet

 Several gay bars line South Broadway in the Carondelet neighborhood.
-It is also the original home of the Sisters of St. Joseph of Carondelet who were early advocates for LGBT inclusion and continue to actively support the transgender community.
+It is also the original home of the Sisters of St. Joseph of Carondelet who were early advocates for LGBTQ inclusion and continue to actively support the transgender community.

 Metro East

-The former glory of the East St. Louis nightclub scene included bars that catered to LGBTQ clientele, including an active ballroom and drag scene.
+The former glory of the Metro East St. Louis nightclub scene included bars that catered to LGBTQ clientele, including an active ballroom and drag scene.
 New bars and social institutions have since been established, and a small community is growing in Alton, Illinois.
-The first Alton Pride Fall Festival is to occur October 2020.
+The first Alton Pride Fall Festival was planned for October 2020, but did not occur until 2022 due to the COVID-19 pandemic.